-The social business venture focuses on partnering with corporations that host laptop donation boxes onsite for increased donation rates from their colleague’s no longer needing the devices.
-Outdated laptops, tablets, game consoles and accompanying accessories are placed in the donation box and then transported and refurbished via SocialBox.Biz.
+The social business venture focuses on partnering with corporations that host laptop collection contribution boxes onsite for increased donation rates from their colleague’s no longer needing the devices to support social causes.
+Outdated laptops, tablets, game consoles and accompanying accessories are placed in the box and then transported and refurbishment is arranged via SocialBox.Biz.

-Any office facility interested in the partnership should reach out to SocialBox.Biz via their website.
+Any office facility interested should reach out to SocialBox.Biz via their website.

 Contact us today:

 Do companies with more social impact have better quality products ?